fiji-flo/mozilla-iam/Mozillians_Repositioning.md

 #### GraphQL

-We stated a discussion around wether we want to test [GraphQL](https://graphql.org/) as our API query language.
+We stated a discussion around whether we want to test [GraphQL](https://graphql.org/) as our API query language.
 Could be a great fit and we plan to give it a shot.

 #### Node, Python, Rust

-We want to use whatever technologie fits our needs.
+We want to use whatever technology fits our needs.
 If it makes sense to write a small service in in Node or Rust we encourage it.